Writer's Relief, Inc.

 You may want to say a few words about yourself to indicate that you are dedicated and serious.
 We’re not talking about lip service.
 Editors and agents want proof, such as involvement in literary organizations, that demonstrates your commitment.

-2. Larry pelley says:
+1. Larry pelley

 Hi